Road & Curb Repair

 Street Cut/Excavation Permit

 Per City Code Chapter 12.04, no alteration or change of any public street or its adjacent gutters, drains, driveways, sides, curbs or sidewalks shall be allowed without a permit being issued.
-View an application and instructions.
-Please note that submitted street cut requests must be approved by the Street Superintendent and this process can take up to two business days.
+View and submit an online application.
+Please note that submitted excavation permit requests must be approved by the Street Superintendent and this process can take up to seven (7) business days.

 From April through November, the Street Division sweeps busy arterial and collector streets an average of every ten days.
 Residential streets are swept an average of four times every ten days.
 Following snowstorms, the City sweeps sand and debris from arterial and collector streets as soon as possible.
 Minor collector and residential streets that have been sanded are swept every three weeks, weather permitting.

-For additional information, or to report an area that needs immediate attention, please contact Public Works, between 8 a.m. and 5 p.m, Monday through Friday.
+To report an area that needs immediate attention, please use SeeClickFix.
+For additional information contact Public Works, between 8 a.m. and 5 p.m, Monday through Friday.

 Snow Removal & Ice Control

 Public Service’s snow removal priority is to first plow and sand the school bus routes once a snowstorm begins.
 After these streets are in an acceptable condition, the City starts plowing residential streets.
-View Snow Event Procedures (PDF).
+View Snow Event Plow map (pdf)..

 During a snow emergency, our road crews work around the clock to clear roadways.
 You may not see plows and spreader trucks on secondary routes, as our crews are working to keep primary routes open.
 Typically, it will take up to eight hours to plow and sand Manitou’s streets during a heavy snow.